celestiaorg/docs/community/modular-meetup-guide.md

      co-sponsors to help cover costs and create a more sustainable event.
 2. Offer value to your sponsors:
    - Show potential sponsors how partnering with your event will benefit them.
-Include their logo on event banners, mention them in the event description, and give them a shoutout at the beginning of the event.
+Include their logo on the event banners, mention them in the event description, and give them a shoutout at the beginning of the event.
      If they desire, allow them to place a rollup banner